Can I have Laser Eye Surgery?

 Get a laser eye surgery suitability assessment

 If you’re feeling a little overwhelmed by all the different types of laser eye surgery available, don’t worry.
 Come in and see us for a full laser eye surgery suitability assessment.
-Your initial consultation costs just £130 and you’ll be able to talk to a real surgeon – not just a technician or sales staff – about all the options available, and which is best for you.
+Your initial consultation costs £340.00.
+You’ll be able to talk to a real surgeon – not just a technician or sales staff – about all the options available, and which is best for you.

 We’ll only ever recommend the best treatment for you